 There are 2 years of data lag.
 For example, 2012 profit margin was reported in the 2015 March MedPAC Report.
 2014 data is missing.
 The profit margin was 4.9% in 2012.
-It decreased to 3.7% in 2013 because of the sequestration that went into effect as of April 2013 and because plans were preparing to meet a medical loss ratio requirement as of 201412.
+It decreased to 3.7% in 2013 because of the sequestration that went into effect as of April 2013 and because plans were preparing to meet a medical loss ratio requirement as of 201410.
 No 2014 data was reported by MedPAC.

-Special needs plans (SNPs) offer benefit packages tailored to beneficiaries who are dually eligible for Medicare and Medicaid, are institutionalized, or have certain severe or disabling chronic conditions.
-More than 4.6 million Medicare beneficiaries were enrolled in SNPs in 2022.13 The majority of SNP enrollees (89%) were in plans for beneficiaries dually enrolled in both Medicare and Medicaid (D-SNPs), with 9 percent of SNP enrollees in plans for people with severe chronic or disabling conditions (C-SNPs) and 2 percent in plans for beneficiaries requiring a nursing home or institutional level of care (I-SNPs).14
+Special needs plans (SNPs) offer benefit packages tailored to beneficiaries who are dually eligible for Medicare and Medicaid, are institutionalized, or have certain chronic conditions.
+More than 4.6 million Medicare beneficiaries were enrolled in SNPs in 2022.11 The majority of SNP enrollees (89%) were in plans for beneficiaries dually enrolled in both Medicare and Medicaid (D-SNPs), with 9 percent of SNP enrollees in plans for people with severe chronic or disabling conditions (C-SNPs) and 2 percent in plans for beneficiaries requiring a nursing home or institutional level of care (I-SNPs).12

-According to MedPAC, SNPs are among the fastest growing segments of the MA market in recent years (14% growth in 2020).15 Figure 11 displays SNP plan profit margins estimated by MedPAC based on bid data between 2016-2020.
-All categories of SNPs had higher profit margins during this period than the overall MA average, except for the I-SNPs, which had margins of 2.8 percent in 2020, notably lower than the 12.1 percent margins of I-SNPs in 2019 (which may have resulted from the pandemic's disproportionate impact on institutionalized beneficiaries).16 In 2020, D-SNPs had margins of 10.7 percent, while C-SNPs had margins of 11.2 percent.
+According to MedPAC, SNPs are among the fastest growing segments of the MA market in recent years (14% growth in 2020).13 Figure 10 displays SNP plan profit margins estimated by MedPAC based on bid data between 2016-2020.
+All categories of SNPs had higher profit margins during this period than the overall MA average, except for the I-SNPs, which had margins of 2.8 percent in 2020, notably lower than the 12.1 percent margins of I-SNPs in 2019 (which may have resulted from the pandemic's disproportionate impact on institutionalized beneficiaries).14 In 2020, D-SNPs had margins of 10.7 percent, while C-SNPs had margins of 11.2 percent.

-Figure 11.
+Figure 10.
 Special Needs Plan Profit Margins, 2016-2020

-Using financial data reported by insurance companies to the National Association of Insurance Commissioners (NAIC) and compiled by Mark Farrah Associates, the Kaiser Family Foundation (KFF) compared gross margins in the MA, Medicaid managed care, commercial individual (non-group), and commercial group (employer) insurance markets.
-Figure 12 shows that gross margins++ per member per month (defined as the amount by which premium income exceeds claims costs per enrollee per month) across these four markets were higher in MA than other insurance markets between 2018 and 2020.
-Although positive margins do not necessarily translate directly into profitability since they do not account for administrative expenses or tax liabilities, sharp increases in margins from 2019 to 2020 suggest that these health insurance markets have become more profitable during the pandemic.17 Overall, Figure 12 shows that margins per member have risen and fallen somewhat over recent years, but in every year, MA margins were the highest of the four markets -- and generally by a substantial amount.
+Using financial data reported by insurance companies to the National Association of Insurance Commissioners (NAIC) and compiled by Mark Farrah Associates, the Kaiser Family Foundation (KFF) compared gross margins in the MA, Medicaid managed care, individual (non-group), and group (employer) insurance markets.
+Figure 11 shows that gross margins per member per month (defined as the amount by which premium income exceeds claims costs per enrollee per month) across these four markets were higher in MA than other insurance markets between 2018 and 2020.
+Although positive margins do not necessarily translate into profitability since they do not account for administrative expenses or tax liabilities, sharp increases in margins from 2019 to 2020 suggest that these health insurance markets have become more profitable during the pandemic.15 Across markets, health insurance gross margins per enrollee were lower in 2021 compared to 2020.
+The MA market returned to pre-pandemic levels, while the individual and group market margins were somewhat lower in 2021 than in 2018-2019 and Medicaid margins were somewhat higher in 2021 than in 2018-2019.16